Rockets of Today

 • Vega: short term winner, long term loser.

-• Electron: winner, at least for a while... long term might be iffy as they could be underpriced.
+• Electron: winner, at least for a good while.

-• Astra: I previously said “winner if they can get reliable and keep costs low enough, which looks like it’ll be tough”... now let’s just say loser.
+• Astra: I previously said “winner if they can get reliable and keep costs low enough, which looks like it’ll be tough”... then I said loser and now they’ve lost.

 • Terran: I’m guessing loser, but don’t write them off yet.